topcoder-platform/community-app/topcoder-community-smoke-test/README.md

 #### Configuration details:
 - config-dev.json contains configuration for the development environment.
 - config-qa.json contains configuration for the QA environment (it still uses some configuration for the development environment, since not all the features are implemented in the qa-community-app)
+- config-test.json contains configuration for the QA environment (it still uses some configuration for the development environment, since not all the features are implemented in the test-community-app)
 - config.prod.json contains configuration for the production environment.
 - conf.ts holds the application configuration, like jasmine reporters to be configured, specs to be run etc.